paulxiep/sentiment_analysis_test/README.md

 2023-12-31, 23:15 - Modularized the LSTM module and data preparation module.
 Devised my own text slicing data augmentation method.
 Experimented with tf-idf input method.

+2023-12-31, 22:30 - Productionized the LSTM model with Flask app and Web interface for model call.
+Added Naive-Bayes and Linear Regression module.

 ### Development plan

 1. Find some usable data for sentiment analysis in Thai